 Cureton played collegiately at Division I Robert Morris University before transferring to University of Detroit Mercy for his final two seasons under head coach Dick Vitale.
 Fulfilling a life-long dream 30 years later, Cureton went back to U of D and earned his college degree in Human Services and was awarded his Bachelor of Science in 2011.
 A native Detroiter, Cureton prepped at Finney High School.

-Rick Mahorn begins his 14th season as a color analyst for the Pistons radio broadcast network.
+Rick Mahorn begins his 18th season as a color analyst for the Pistons radio broadcast network in 2018-19.
 Mahorn brings his extensive NBA experience and joins George Blaha and Mark Champion to deliver insightful commentary during all 82 regular-season games.

 Following an 18-year NBA playing career, Mahorn served as head coach of the Rockford Lightning of the Continental Basketball Association (CBA) for the 1999-00 season.
 He led the Lightning to a 15-7 overall record and the American Conference title, which earned them a No. 2 seed in the 2000 CBA Playoffs.
 Mahorn’s coaching excellence was recognized in two CBA Coach-of-the-Month Awards.
 He then joined the coaching staff of the Atlanta Hawks under Lon Kruger during the 2001-02 season.